 Recently reopened after a significant renovation, Hill Country Herb Garden now has 14 cottages, 154 unique botanical species and a luxurious spa.
 Located just a few blocks away from Main Street, this wellness-focused venue is an incredible homebase for your next Fredericksburg visit.
 Every cottage stay includes a complimentary breakfast delivered to your door in the morning, and the spa has many customized options for unwinding.

 Get a taste of cabin life at Llano County’s El Castell Cabins, where guests can indulge in fun activities like kayaking, biking and fly fishing.
 The four cabins are a great fit for couples or smaller group getaways, while the large house on property is superb for extended families reuniting in the Hill Country.

 Bonus: For a longer drive

 If you’re interested in a longer road trip, head to Willow House, a twelve casita retreat in Terlingua.
 This relaxing setting, which is only six miles from Big Bend National Park, is for those looking to explore during the day and enjoy the views of the Chisos Mountain Range at night.
 Willow House can be rented out for weddings, birthdays or other events, but it’s also perfect for guests who want to meet new friends, thanks to the communal Main House and nighttime fires.

 802 South Highland Ave., Marfa, TX

 Take a weekend to travel all the way to Marfa — El Cosmico is worth the drive.
 The extensive campground is home to renovated vintage trailers, Sioux-style tepees, Mongolian yurts and much more.
-Nomads from around the world seek out this hotel for its rich culture and ever-growing calendar of events, including the Trans-Pecos Festival, which will be held from Sept.
-29 to Oct.
-1 this year.
+Nomads from around the world seek out this hotel for its rich culture and ever-growing calendar of events, including the Trans-Pecos Festival.